State Allotment Programs

 • Schedule J-4, Use of Funds Report for Select State Allotment Programs (PDF, 106 KB)

-• Only unallocated amounts coded to funds 199 or 420 should be included on the J-4 schedule.
+• Only unallocated amounts coded to general fund 199 (or fund 420 for charter schools) should be included on the J-4 schedule.

 Allotment Program - Frequently Asked Questions